connormcmk/option/gitcoin.md

 3. Regulation is often non-dynamic — it doesn't update with new knowledge
 4. Regulators can become "captured" — the entities they should regulate find ways to influence the decision in their favor

+### Coasian Bargaining
-The field of economics offers a clever solution to this problem called,  "Coasian Bargaining".
+The field of economics offers a clever alternative to regulation called,  "Coasian Bargaining".
 The idea is named after Ronald Coase who won the Nobel Prize in Economics for this and related ideas.
 What would Coase recommend to these people whose river is being polluted?
 He would tell them to pay the mining operation to pollute less.
 The mining operation could agree to implement policies to reduce their pollution in exchange for the community paying them to offset the costs of implementing the policies.

 However, we can see some obvious issues with this idea: